 The worked rows may not be straight across in the braid the way they look in a pickup chart.
-In fact, horizontal “rows” are not a physical reality in a braid, really.
-The strands in a braid all travel diagonally.
-In a pick-up chart, a horizontal row simply represents one repetition of the braiding moves, which do not necessarily follow the whole path of one single strand or loop across the braid.
-The interlacing movements that the braider performs may proceed diagonally or horizontally (or a mix of both) across the braid.
+In a pick-up chart, a horizontal row simply represents one repetition of the braiding moves.
+But translated into the braid, those pickup moves may actually follow a steep V-shaped path, or many variations of a sawtooth path across the braid, depending on the order of the braiding moves.
+The strands in a braid all travel diagonally back and forth down the braid.
+But the interlacing movements that the braider performs may proceed diagonally or horizontally (or a mix of both) across the braid.

-I gather that in Kumihimo braiding on a takadai (a kind of Japanese braiding table), one working row of braiding follows the steep diagonal paths of 2 opposite braiding strands halfway across the braid: from the left and right edges of the braid down to the center of the braid.
+I gather that in Kumihimo braiding on a takadai (a kind of Japanese braiding table), one working row of braiding typically follows the steep diagonal paths of 2 opposing strands halfway across the braid: from the left and right edges of the braid down to the center of the braid – a clean V-shaped fell.
 This is not always the case in loop braiding, other than for very simple braids like square braids.

-In another braiding strategy for making the same exact braid, a row of work (the braiding moves) might proceed more-or-less horizontally across the braid — in more than one possible path.
-The same overs and unders can be created either way.
-The steep diagonal path of each individual strand would still end up being the same, but a strand on the edge would not go all the way to the center of the braid within a single row/repetition of the braiding moves – it would take two to several rows.
+In another braiding strategy for making the same exact braid, a row of work (the braiding moves) might proceed more-or-less horizontally across the braid, in a ‘sawtooth’ manner, or perhaps a combination of steep diagonal and smaller sawtooths.
+The same overs and unders can be created in any of these ways.
+The diagonal path of each individual strand would still end up being the same, even if a strand on the edge doesn’t make its way to the center of the braid within a single row/repetition of the braiding moves.
+Depending on the order of the interlacing moves, the edge strand might well take two or more rows to reach the center.
 In any of these strategies, one strand leaves the edge, and one strand reaches the center of the braid in each row of work, however, it isn’t necessarily the same strand.

 This explains why a row of color changes that looks straight across on a pickup chart might not look straight across in the braid.
 It also explains why a pick-up chart for a specific braid pattern might only work for ONE method of making that braid.
 While the exact same braid (and color pattern) could be made with possibly several other strategies/ order of braiding moves, those other strategies would require different pickup charts for the same pattern.

-So you really can’t tell just by looking at a braid exactly which overs and unders were made in one row of work!
+Because of this, you can’t tell which overs and unders were made in one row of work just by looking at a braid.
 The same exact braid can often be made with quite differently shaped working rows (what Joy Boutrup refers to as fells).
 Two “stitches” that appear to be horizontally side-by-side may have been made in the same row of braiding, or not.
 Depending on how the braid was made, specific color changes for the exact same design in the exact same (resulting) braid could be done in quite different rows of work, and so require very different charts.

-Planning a charted design is quite dependent on the particular order of braiding moves being used, as the order of the moves is what “shapes” the working rows.
-For example, on this blog (in another post) I taught double braids with a certain order of moves for the 4 loop transfers of one row/cycle of braiding.
-A braider can easily make the same braid by doing those moves in another order, in fact I sometimes do them in another order than the one I taught.
+So a charted pickup design is dependent on a specific sequence of braiding moves, since that order determines the rows of work – ie the fell shape.
+For example, on this blog (in another post), I teach double braids with a certain order of moves for the 4 loop transfers.
+A braider can make the same exact braid using a different order of these same 4 loop transfers.
+In fact I often do them in another order, myself.

-However if I make a pickup chart for a specific color pattern, that pattern might not come out correctly if the braider follows a different order of moves than I used when designing the chart…
+However if I make a chart for a double braid pickup pattern, that pattern will probably not come out correctly if the braider follows a different order of moves than the one I used when designing the chart.